Cataracts in Dogs: Causes, Symptoms, and Treatment

 Slit Lamp Exam

-A slit lamp exam involves a high-powered microscope that shines a narrow beam of light into the eye, providing a magnified and detailed view of the cornea and lens.
-This allows us to assess the depth and density of the cataracts.
+A slit lamp exam uses a high-powered microscope that focuses a narrow beam of light into the eye.
+This shows us a magnified view of the cornea and lens, allowing us to assess the depth and density of the cataracts.

 Other Possible Tests

 • Tonometry.
-This test measures the pressure inside your dog’s eye to check for glaucoma, a potential cause.
-We use a small instrument to take a quick reading on the cornea.
+This test measures the pressure inside the eye, also known as intraocular pressure.
+After a few numbing drops, we use a specialized instrument to take a quick reading on the cornea.

 • Electroretinography.
 An ERG determines whether the dog’s retina is functioning properly, rules out other eye conditions, and checks if the dog is capable of cataract surgery.